Graylog2/graylog2-server/data-node/migration/Migration.md

 Create/include a locally generated Docker image for Graylog or the DataNode by using the `create-docker-images.sh`

+At the time of writing this, if you test/develop on macOS and you're struggling with setting `vm.max_map_count` for Docker, you're running the latest Docker version, which is incompatible with macOS Sonoma.
+Your only chance is to downgrade Docker.

 ## Migrating an existing OpenSearch 2.x cluster

 This is a preliminary guide to migrate an existing OpenSearch 2.x cluster into a DataNode cluster.